 Every one of our exam rooms is thoroughly cleaned using enhanced cleaning processes after each appointment.
 That way, you know your exam will be in a sterile, virus-free environment.

 We are limiting the number of people who come to our offices in order to minimize the number of potential carriers and ensure we can maintain safe distances between people in our waiting rooms.
-If you have an appointment, please come alone unless absolutely necessary.
-If you do need someone to drive you to your appointment, please bring no more than one person.
+If you have an appointment, please come alone unless physical assistance is needed.
+If you do need someone to drive you to your appointment, we ask they remain in their car during your appointment.
 We ask that only one parent accompany children to their appointments.
 Outside visitors, such as vendors, are also strictly limited.

 Maintaining social distancing